mandelsoft/documents/objectrelations/README.md

 > In Kubernetes itself, the most prominent example is using a `Secret`, for example, by a `Pod`, which uses container images loaded from an image repository.
 As this may require credentials, the Pod has a specification field `imagePullSecrets`.

 Such a referential field might have several manifestations:
 - it must at least describe the name of the used object.
-This is possible if the resource type is implied by the meaning of the field (for example, the image pull secret reference is always a reference a `Secret` resource.)
+This is possible if the resource type is implied by the meaning of the field (for example, the image pull secret reference is always a reference to a `Secret` resource.)
 - if objects of different types should be addressable, the type information must be included
 - if the object is namespaced and cross-namespace references should be possible, a namespace field must be included.
+Because of security reasons, references are typically restricted to the local namespace (of the object holding the reference).
 - If uniqueness over time is required, an object UID can be used.

 Typically, the UID is not used because this would require adapting all using objects if accidentally the referenced resource has been deleted and recreated.

-> Kubernetes provides with `k8s.io/api/core/v1.ObjectReference` even a standard type for the layout of a resource specification.
+> Kubernetes even provides with `k8s.io/api/core/v1.ObjectReference` a standard type for the layout of a reference specification.

 >```yaml
 > secretRef: